LUTZ BUSINESS INSIGHTS

-If you think the Microenterprise Tax Credit may apply to you, and you have experienced or expect to experience employment and/or investment increases over the next two years, then you may want to consider filing a Microenterprise Tax Credit application.
-Under current law, 2022 is the last year that Microenterprise Tax Credit applications can be filed.
+If you think the Microenterprise Tax Credit may apply to you, and you have experienced or expect to experience employment and/or investment increases over the next two years, you may want to consider filing a Microenterprise Tax Credit application.
+Under current law, 2032 is the last year that Microenterprise Tax Credit applications can be filed.

 ABOUT THE AUTHOR